mucahitkls/tech_notes/Design Patterns/Examples/Bridge Design Pattern in Real-Life Coding.md

 ```

 **Improvements**:
-- **Decoupling**: Vehicle types are decoupled from vehicle brands, allowing you to combine any vehicle type with any brand.
+- **[[Decoupling in Software Development|Decoupling]]**: Vehicle types are decoupled from vehicle brands, allowing you to combine any vehicle type with any brand.
-- **Scalability**: Adding a new vehicle type or brand doesn't require creating new classes for each combination.
+- **[[Scalability in Software Development|Scalability]]**: Adding a new vehicle type or brand doesn't require creating new classes for each combination.
-- **Flexibility**: You can easily switch brands or vehicle types without changing the existing class hierarchy.
+- **[[Flexibility in Software Development|Flexibility]]**: You can easily switch brands or vehicle types without changing the existing class hierarchy.

 ## Python Example: Message Sending System